ryaka/rheakara/content/blog/world-bmi-pt1.md

 upper middle and high income countries possess an overweight or obese average BMI.

->Excluding what can be labelled as Asian countries and Angola, all of the upper middle and high income countries possess an overweight or obese average BMI.
+>Excluding what can be labelled as Asian countries and Angola, all of the upper middle and high income countries possess an overweight or obese average BMI

-A potentially interesting pattern I noticed were the countries where the average BMI was split across normal and overweight between genders.
+A potentially interesting pattern I noticed were the countries where the average BMI for male and female was split across normal and overweight.
 The average female BMI was lower than the average male BMI in high income countries, but this trend was reversed in upper middle income countries.
-Looking into this peculiarity of gender differences actually led to me reading and writing quite a bit more than anticipated, and will be in second part as this post is already getting a bit long.
+Looking into this peculiarity of gender differences actually led to me reading and writing quite a bit more than anticipated, and will be in a second part as this post is already getting a bit long.

 Before ending this post, here is the BMI plotted on a world map: